ibrahimceyisakar/hotel-finder/README.md

-# Hotel Data Scraper, Analysis, and Visualization
+# Hotel Finder

-A comprehensive system for scraping hotel data from obilet.com, analyzing it for value metrics, and visualizing the results through an interactive Streamlit dashboard.
+A system that scrapes hotel prices from obilet.com, analyzes them for value metrics and visualizes the results through an interactive Streamlit dashboard.

 ## 📋 Overview

-This project automates the entire process of hotel data collection, analysis, and visualization to help travelers find the best value accommodations.
+This project automates the entire hotel data collection, analysis, and visualization process to help travelers find the best accommodations.
 It consists of three main components that work together to:

 1. **Scrape** hotel listings from obilet.com using Selenium
-2. **Analyze** the data to calculate value ratios and identify top value hotels
+2. **Analyze** the data to calculate value ratios and identify top-value hotels
 3. **Visualize** the results through an interactive Streamlit dashboard

 ## 🌟 Key Features

 - **Automated Web Scraping**: Extracts detailed hotel information including prices, ratings, features, and locations
-- **Value Analysis Algorithm**: Calculates a value ratio (review score / price) to identify hotels offering the best value for money
+- **Value Analysis Algorithm**: Calculates a value ratio (review score/price) to identify hotels offering the best value for money
 - **Interactive Dashboard**: Provides multiple visualization tabs for exploring different aspects of the hotel data
 - **Data Export**: Saves data in both JSON and CSV formats for further analysis
 - **Configurable Parameters**: Easily adjust search parameters, analysis criteria, and visualization options